This page provides you with information on Romania’s specialised courts.

 Pursuant to Article 146 of the Romanian Constitution, the Constitutional Court has the following powers:

-- it decides on the constitutionality of laws prior to their promulgation, on referral by either the President of Romania, the President of either of the Parliament' s Chambers, the Government, the High Court of Cassation and Justice, the Ombudsman, or at least 50 Deputies or 25 Senators, or ex officio in the case of initiatives proposing revision of the Constitution;
+- it decides on the constitutionality of laws prior to their promulgation, on referral by the President of Romania; by the President of either of the two Parliament’s Chambers; by the Government; by the High Court of Cassation and Justice; by the Ombudsman, by at least 50 Deputies or 25 Senators, and ex officio, for initiatives proposing revision of the Constitution;

 - it decides on the constitutionality of treaties or other international agreements, on referral by either the President of either of the Parliament's Chambers, or at least 50 Deputies or 25 Senators;